(910) 725-0466

 This type of canteen appears to be a Richmond Depot style canteen and was used by many Confederate regiments in the Civil War.
 Examples of other tin drum Confederate canteens are shown in the book "Civil War Canteens" by Sylvia & O'Donnell form 1983.
 This canteen is in good solid condition with minor signs of very light rust and normal wear and use.

-Top Side of Canteen shown above & below
+Concave Top Side of Canteen shown above

-Back Side of Canteen shown above & below
+Flat Back Side of Canteen shown above

 Civil War Osnaburg Woven Haversack w Original Internal Rice Bag and a Soldier Repair